Skip to main content

 Today, the actions of customs, apart from ensuring the maximum possible agility in international trade, are aimed at carrying out controls aimed at protecting the financial interests of the EU and its Member States, as well as protection and security. of all citizens of the Union.

-In the search for a balance between these two legitimate interests, the customs-operator relationship has been evolving.
-Thus, the development of the Customs Single Window (VUA) has emerged, which allows, among other issues, to centralize the information and documentation sent by economic operators to the different authorities related to foreign trade, avoiding duplication and facilitating administrative processing.
+In the search for balance between these two legitimate interests, the customs-operator relationship has been evolving.
+Thus, the development of the Single Customs Window (VUA) has emerged, which allows, among other things, to centralize the information and documentation sent by economic operators to the different authorities related to foreign trade, avoiding duplications and facilitating administrative procedures.
 This project, in constant development and growth, is currently driven by the Commission's proposal for a Regulation establishing the customs single window environment of the European Union, which proposes that national single windows become a channel communication system in which economic operators can carry out the relevant customs and EU-specific non-customs formalities necessary for the clearance of goods.
 Thus, economic operators will be able to present in a single point the EU customs and non-customs data required by the multiple authorities involved in the clearance of goods.
-This facilitation mechanism is the Single Point of Entry (PUE), a functionality under development at the VUA with some of the Inspection Services.
+This facilitation mechanism is the Single Point of Entry (PUE), a functionality in the process of development in the VUA with some of the Inspection Services.

 Activities aimed at combating tax fraud affect two main areas: